-Just three ingredients needed for this incredibly easy and delicious Healthy Mashed Sweet Potatoes recipe!
-This recipe is vegan, vegetarian, and refined sugar free -- it's time to learn how to make mashed sweet potatoes!
+Just three ingredients are needed for this incredibly easy and delicious Healthy Mashed Sweet Potatoes recipe!
+This recipe is vegan, vegetarian, and refined sugar-free.

 I'm gonna be honest with you.
 It kinda feels like cheating to write a whole post for this mashed sweet potato recipe.